-- How you qualify for Social Security benefits. - How your earnings and age can affect your benefits. - What you should consider in deciding when to retire. - Why you shouldn't rely only on Social Security for all your retirement income.
+- How you qualify for Social Security benefits. - How your earnings and age can affect your benefits. - · What you should consider in deciding when to retire. - Why you shouldn't rely only on Social Security for all your retirement income.

-This basic information on Social Security retirement benefits isn't intended to answer all questions.
-For specific information about your situation, talk with one of our representatives.
-Please visit us online at www.ssa.gov, or call our toll-free number.
+This basic information about Social Security retirement benefits isn't intended to answer all questions.
+For specific information about your situation, you should talk with one of our representatives.
+Please call our toll-free number.